 Definitions and hypothesis.

-A TB case was defined as any person starting anti TB treatment (TB) at the NTP office in MHC.
+A TB case was defined as any person starting anti TB treatment at the NTP office in MHC.
 They could be lab confirmed (through sputum smear, Xpert® MTB/RIF of liquid culture) or clinically diagnosed as per WHO guidelines.26 For treatment outcomes patients were classified as cured, treatment completed, treatment failed, died, lost to follow up or not evaluated; treatment success was defined as the sum of “cured” and “treatment completed”.

 Prior to the study analysis and blinded to lab information, we developed an algorithm of expected treatment response based on IP-10 kinetics and previous findings by Den Hertog (figure 1).19 Briefly, a measurably raised level of IP-10 (IP10 >781 pg/ml) at D0 and a decrease of 300pg/ml in serum IP-10s levels at D7 was hypothesized to be associated with a good response to ATT, meaning the patient likely had drug susceptible TB at diagnosis and was responding to therapy.
-High levels of IP-10 at diagnosis without a decrease at D7 was interpreted as indicating a poor TB treatment response, due to for example drug resistant TB, a disease other thank TB at D0, or lack of exposure to antiTB drugs (e.g. non compliance, poor absorption).
-Low levels of IP-10 at diagnosis (less than 781 pg/ml), regardless of their value at D7 was interpreted as no evidence of TB based on IP-10.
+High levels of IP-10 at diagnosis without a decrease at D7 was interpreted as indicating a poor TB treatment response, due to for example drug resistant TB, a disease other than TB at D0, or lack of exposure to anti-TB drugs (e.g. non compliance, poor absorption).
+Low levels of IP-10 at diagnosis (less than 781 pg/ml), regardless of their values at D7 were interpreted as no evidence of TB based on IP-10.
 We thus predicted that there would be a higher proportion of bacteriologically confirmed cases among those who showed a “good response” in our IP-10 kinetics response algorithm (Figure 1).

 Data collection and analysis

 Completed questionnaires were double entered into an electronic database using the REDCap software (version 5.7.3 Copyright © RedCap Creative Group, Amarillo, TX, USA).
-Data was exported from completed questionnaires and prepared for analysis.
+Data were exported from completed questionnaires and prepared for analysis.
 Several demographic, clinical and socio-economic characteristics were collected at the time of recruitment and ATT initiation.
 Adherence and sample information data was collected at D7 and D60.
 Patients’ TB treatment adherence information was collected through self-reporting.
 Treatment outcomes were collected passively at month 6 through the NTP registry book.
 All deaths were also confirmed through the demographic surveillance system in place by CISM (which covers nearly 100% of the population of the district).
-Data were analysed using STATA version 13. hi square and Fishers’s test were used to analyse the association between lab confirmation at diagnosis and kinetics of IP-10 at Day 7 and 60.
+Data were analysed using STATA version 13 and R version 3.3.1.
+Pearson’s Cchi-squared and Fishers’s exact tests were used to analyse the association between lab confirmation at diagnosis and kinetics of IP-10 at Day 7 and 60.

 Ethical considerations

 The study was approved by the CISM’s Internal Scientific Committee, CISM’s Institutional Bioethics Committee for Health (CIBS—Comité Institucional de Bioética para a Saúde) and the National Bioethics Committee for Health (CNBS, Comité Nacional de Bioética para a Saúde) of Mozambique (Reference 118/CNBS/14).
-All individuals gave a written informed consent before participation in the study.
+All individuals provided written informed consent before participation in the study.

 Results